KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/clip_in_timeline.rst

 This option will be greyed out if the clip is not being used in the timeline.

-See also :menuselection:`Clip in Project Tree` found by :ref:`right_click_menu` on a clip in the timeline.
+See also :menuselection:`Clip in Project Bin` found by :ref:`right_click_menu` on a clip in the timeline.